 Legal custody refers to significant decision-making about the child, such as where the child goes to school, the child’s religion, medical decisions, and extracurricular activities.

-• Sole legal custodymeans only one parent has the right to decide about the child.
+- Sole legal custody means only one parent can decide about the child.
 In some circumstances, courts may think it’s in the child’s best interest if only one parent makes important decisions about the child.

-Physical care (or physical custody) essentially refers to where the child lives and the amount of time each parent gets to spend with the child.
+Physical care (or physical custody) essentially refers to where the child lives and how much time each parent spends with the child.

 How to Get Custody without Going to Court

-Parents can’t always agree about how to handle parental responsibility and parenting time after the relationship or marriage ends.
+Parents can’t always agree on handling parental responsibility and parenting time after the relationship or marriage ends.
 At Arenson Law Group, PC, our skilled attorneys typically work with the other parent’s lawyer to negotiate a parenting plan, sometimes in mediation before court involvement.
 Often, our attorneys work on an arrangement without the parents’ presence and then return the proposed agreement to the parent for approval or further adjustments.
 However, you and the other parent must ultimately agree on everything.
 If you cannot agree, we will end up in court before a judge.

 When reaching an agreement about joint custody, parents should consider the following factors: